Lucasplaygaemes/JNTD/README.md

 Easy!
 There is the words who will be highlighted and i will add in the future a c.dict that will be a dictionary for words! and the best!

 # CTRL Z Y!
-This is nice function, but is hard to implement.
+This is nice function, but it was hard to implement even though it really common in text editors and IDE's.

+# Multiplatform (again)?
+I'm now proudly using FREE BSD, and isn't really nothing special from other linux distros, even though it's not linux.
+Will use it for some time.
+Probably won't be my main OS, but knowing it was all made in C, give it's a special place in my heart.

 # Issues!
 I'm already doing it, and from now on i will add issues always i have a bug or something i need to fix, to improve terminal workflow, i'm using gh and git, because yet gh don't replace git for me.